conda-forge/r-flextable-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Create pretty tables for 'Microsoft Word', 'Microsoft PowerPoint' and 'HTML' documents.
+Summary: Create pretty tables for 'HTML', 'Microsoft Word' and 'Microsoft PowerPoint' documents.
 Functions are provided to let users create tables, modify and format their content.
-It extends package 'officer' that does not contain any feature for customized tabular reporting  and can be used within R markdown documents when rendering to HTML and to 'Microsoft Word' documents.
+It extends package 'officer' that does not contain any feature for customized tabular reporting  and can be used within R markdown documents.